 If I see a category that has been set up but not written for yet (or only has stories posted that don't fit the fandom) I will consider it an unofficial challenge to come up with something to post provided I've seen the source material.

-I tend to write from a humorous point of view.
+I tend to write from a humorous point of view more often than not.
 The humorous stories might have a grain of philosophic truth, and serious stories might have a few touches of humor.
 If life is a cafeteria tray, some of the food in the different sections tends to slop over the partitions and mix with its neighbors.
-Any life lessons or great insights gained from reading my material is unintentional and probably best left forgotten by the time you close your browser, or at least cross-checked with a reputable source.
+Any life lessons or great insights gained from reading my material is unintentional and probably best left forgotten by the time you close your browser - or at least cross-checked with a reputable source.
 I don't write self-help books, run an advice booth or sit atop a mountain waiting for pilgrims seeking enlightenment.

 I like to come up with appropriate titles for my stories; sometimes I think they're better than the story to which they are attached!
 Pun-filled or not, you have to walk a line between giving something away early and still managing the "oh, that's what that means" moment.